DataBiosphere/terra-workspace-manager/DEVELOPMENT.md

   and over, and also takes care of knowing when you're not in the root directory, so you don't have to figure out the appropriate number of `../`s.
-- In IntelliJ, instead of running the local server with `bootRun`, use the `Main` Spring Boot configuration that IntelliJ auto-generates.
+- In IntelliJ, instead of running the local server with `bootRun`, use the `Main` Spring Boot configuration shared in the `.run` directory.
 This allows you to debug service code while running integration tests or using Swagger UI.
 To edit it, click on it (in the upper right of the window), and click `Edit Configurations`.